 - the Code of Practice issued by the University relating to Freedom of Speech .

 e) Relationship Between the University and Durham Students' Union

-The collaborative relationship between the University and Durham Students' Union is regulated through a Memorandum of Agreement, a Funding Agreement and a Data Sharing Agreement.
+The collaborative relationship between the University and Durham Students' Union is regulated through a Service Level Agreements, a License to Occupy and a Data Sharing Agreement.